 You want to change it and you can.

-8 heartbreaking thoughts brought by the trauma from sexual abuse that affects your self-esteem.
+Here are the 8 heartbreaking thoughts brought by the trauma from the effects of child sexual abuse:

 1. “Was it my fault?”